Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 Read the advert text for any relevant information.

-If it has special needs I always say so clearly in the advert.
+If it has any special needs I always say so very clearly as I need you to have a high level of success.

-If it doesn’t say anything fancy, then it doesn’t need anything fancy and a basic sandy well draining soil mix, warm sunny position, regular watering, should all be cool.
+Most species are super easy and if it doesn’t say anything fancy in the advert text, then it doesn’t need anything fancy.
+A basic sandy well draining soil mix, warm sunny position, regular watering when the soil surface dries out, should all be cool. 🙂

 How long does Processing orders take?
 If I pay now, when do you ship the seeds?